 - Location: Wachusett Mountain State Reservation

-Wachusett Mountain Loop is one of the most beloved hikes near Boston, with panoramic views of the Boston skyline, as well as the surrounding mountains and forests.
+Wachusett Mountain Loop is one of the most beloved hikes near Boston, with panoramic views of the Boston skyline and surrounding mountains and forests.
 Coined by Thoreau as the “observatory of Massachusetts,” it’s a fantastic trail for photographers and those seeking some of the best vistas in the state.

-The trail itself takes you across several ski runs, where you can see the lifts as well as the views.
+The trail takes you across several ski runs, where you can see the lifts and the views.
 You’ll also pass by the Balance Rock, a hidden gem of a rock formation carved by glaciers, pushing a large boulder on top of a smaller one.
 The summit here requires a bit of scrambling, but otherwise, the trail is definitely an easy to moderate difficulty.

 - Trail Distance: 7.6 miles